"Allah is the Protecting Guardian of those who believe. He bringeth them out of darkness into light." — Holy Qur'an 2:257

 Highlight Number 7:

 "As the demands on his time increase, every Muslim will find it more difficult to seek for himself the answer to the fundamental question of how he should live his life for it to be truly Muslim.
 It is men such as you who will have to be practical and realistic in the world of today and tomorrow.
-Rather than let force of circumstance impose upon us through our default in not having suitably prepared ourselves for the future, ways of life which are not, or should not be ours, we must ourselves design the path we should tread."9 — Excerpt from speech made by Noor Mowlana Hazir Imam
+Rather than let force of circumstance impose upon us through our default in not having suitably prepared ourselves for the future, ways of life which are not, or should not be ours, we must ourselves design the path we should tread."
+9— Noor Mowlana Hazar Imam: Excerpt from Seerat Conference, Karchi, Pakistan, March 12th, 1976

 Each one of us has to set priorities.
 The Holy Imam brought the issue of time management and priorities in 1976.
 At the present, life is more hectic and the challenge of practising bandagi is enormous.
 However, the time invested in bandagi has material as well as spiritual benefits.
 It is a key to our survival and growth!